Thursday, October 25, 2007

 Day 2 - Las Vegas, NM to Grand Junction, CO

 Eric loves a good Mexican breakfast.
 So we located "The Mexican Kitchen" in town.
 Eric order the Mexican Burrito with Green Chile.
 I stuck with the traditional Eggs and Pancakes.
 They were severly understaffed, so the service was slow.
 It took over an hour to get in and out.
 Frustrating knowing that we had a long ride ahead.
+After getting our bellies full, we headed towards Grand Junction on the Santa Fe Trail.
+Hightway 518 was a scenic drive with a lot of curves.

 We reached Taos, which is a beautiful town, but it was really crowded.
 Just outside Taos is the Rio Grand Gorge.
 We stopped to take a quick look and some photo's.
 In the parking lot, there are vendors selling stones to ice cream.
 How these people make a living is beyond me.
 After taking some photo's, we were back on the road.